 By early March, the house was ready to put on the market.
-We were ready to have an impact to our lives once again.
-To allow strangers to come into our home, while we were away.
-To allow these same people with the opportunity to have our home.
-To hold our memories and to make many more.
-We were going to have to keep the house clean at all times.
+We were ready to have an impact on our lives once again.
+It was time to allow strangers to come into our home, while we were away.
+How were we going to hold on to our memories and to make more?
+We needed to depersonalize the home and stage it for anyone.
+It was going to be a challenge to keep the house clean at all times.
 Oh goodness, how were we going to keep this up?
 We called the Realtor and listed the house in Mid March.

 The estimate was it would take at least 6-9 months to sell.
 We didn’t have your typical home as it was quite large.
 So finding people, in this economy, looking for that 4500+ sq ft home was going to be challenging.
 The sign when up in the front yard and we were done.
 It was a sad moment to realize, we were really going through with this.